Pony Club Eventing

 Full details of qualification, age groups etc. are available in the rule book on the Competition rules downloads page.

 Any query to final scores must be lodged within 30 minutes of the final results having been posted.
 There will be no change of results after the day of competition.
-The onus is on the competitor to ensure that his result has been accurately recorded on the official score sheet before he leaves the venue.
+The onus is on the competitor to ensure that his result has been accurately recorded on the official score sheet before he/she leaves the venue.

 Facebook

-Have a look at our Facebook page where you can see our latest events, results and photos and keep up to date with Shillelagh Pony Club. !!
+Check Out our Facebook page where you can see our latest events, results and photos and keep up to date with Shillelagh Pony Club. !!